CarmeTeam/Carme/docs/README.md

 #### Current release:
 * **06/2024**
+  * Carme-demo 1.0:
-  * Carme-demo 0.9.9: Installation script to test Carme in single-devices and clusters.
+    * Installation script to test Carme in Debian and RedHat based systems.
 Refer to our [installation documentation](https://docs.open-carme.org/InstallDoc).
+    * Adapted to GPU clusters with pre-set SLURM and MySQL.
+    * Adapted to multi-users in Debian based systems.
+    * Adapted to single-users in RedHat based systems.
-  * Carme r0.9.9: Automatically syncs slurm.conf with Carme database.
+  * Carme r1.0:
-  * Documentation is extended.
+    * Jupyter notebooks start in the Home directory.

 #### Next release:
-* **10/2024**
+* **04/2025**
-  * Carme-demo 1.0:
+  * Carme-demo 1.1:
-    * Adapted to GPU clusters with pre-set SLURM.
+    * Adapted to systems with pre-existing LDAP.
-    * Adapted to RedHat (currently is Debian-based).
-    * Adapted to multi-users (currently is single-user).
-  * Carme r1.0:
+  * Carme r1.1:
     * Carme runs in AWS (Amazon Web Services).

 ## Releases